Join an interactive clinical nutrition training program led by international experts.

 Online Fellowship Year: 2023

-Dr. Wong is a general surgeon with interest in hepatopancreatobiliary surgery and abdominal organ transplantation.
+Dr. Wong is a general surgeon with an interest in hepatopancreatobiliary surgery and abdominal organ transplantation.
 He is currently based in Sydney, Australia, where he is in the final year of his PhD.
 His motivation for undertaking the fellowship is to improve the delivery of nutrition to his patients and develop a more robust curriculum on clinical nutrition for surgical trainees.